Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * This is one module for which the Infrastructure subdirectory was needed as we want each variant of the module to be shown only once, and as we want reloads to work properly when switching partitions.

+  * We do support multiple stacks with EasyBuild installations to also be able to test this aspect of the LUMI setup.

   * modulerc information is now in a central location rather than split over directories.
     There are two files: A general one, and one that is enabled when a LUMI software